 If your business supplies company cars or free fuel to your employees for private use, including for commuting, then you'll need to work out the taxable value so you can report it to HMRC.
 You can use HMRC's company car and fuel benefit calculator to find out how much tax you might need to pay.
 This is based on a number of factors including:

-Company car tax rates are usually adjusted every April, however many businesses are struggling due to the current cost-of-living crisis, so the current rates have been frozen until April 2025.
+Company car tax rates are usually adjusted every April, but many businesses are struggling due to the current cost-of-living crisis, so the current rates have been frozen until April 2025.

-Previously, EV drivers were not required to pay Benefit-in-Kind tax at all but this has now risen to 2% and will remain at this rate until 2025.
-This means that drivers who choose an EV for their company vehicle can save thousands of pounds more than drivers that choose diesel.
+Previously, EV drivers were not required to pay Benefit-in-Kind tax at all, but this has now risen to 2% and will remain at this rate until 2025.
+This means that drivers who choose an EV for their company vehicle can save thousands of pounds more than drivers who choose a diesel.

 A Benefit in Kind is a benefit given to an employee that isn’t included in their regular salary; this can be anything from cash bonuses and pension benefits to relocation or childcare expenses.
 As an employer, you may need to report any expenses or benefits that your employees receive, as you may be required to pay taxes on them.